boardd/goal-keeper-robot/README.md

 <img src="thresholded.png" alt="Thresholded image" width="600" class="center">

 We can then use OpenCV's contour detection to find contiguous regions of black pixels.
 We filter these contours by area, keeping only the ones within a pre-defined range.
-This helps us ignore contours that are overly large or small and reduces the number of false positives.
+This helps us ignore contours that are too large or too small and reduces the number of false positives.

 #### Computing the ball's position